angelasoler/So-long/README.md

 Just run the command `make run` and put the map name when asked.
 It would be run into docker container

-- You can see map names into maps directory, and also create new ones, take care to be into this especific directory and with `.ber` at the end.
+- You can see map names into maps directory, and also create new ones, take care to be into maps directory and with `.ber` at the end.

+## :gem: SOMER SOURCES

+[Minilibx](https://github.com/42Paris/minilibx-linux) A simple X-Window (X11R6) programming API in C, designed for students, suitable for X-beginners.